john-itcsolutions/ChubbaMorris/README.md

     The latter 2 references concern the Elastos Trinity Browser System.
 Trinity works within the ionic framework: https://ionicframework.com/docs/intro .
 Ionic can work with the Apache Cordova System, and does so here for Trinity/Ionic.
 This means desktop, android and iOS devices are supported.

+It seems there is some work to be done by the Elastos people before the targeted date of end 2019 for completion of a production version of Trinity Browser and full system of signing and deploying DApps becomes possible at least at dvelopment level.